S1ncodes/Siege-WG-method/README.md

 - VPNJantit is free — servers may get overloaded.
 Test different ones for best results.
 - **Important:** VPNJantit accounts expire every few days.
 This means you’ll need to create a new profile and download a fresh config regularly.
 - The method may sometimes be buggy — I apologize for that.
 I’ll be looking into this issue further and working on finding a more stable, long-term solution.
 - This method **does not bypass bans or region locks** — it only improves routing.
+- This can work on any game if you know the **server location**